froberge/simple-quarkus-service-deploy/docs/deploy-ocp-gitops.md

 # Deploy Using OpenShift GitOps

-We assume that you are in the folder that you have clone/fork the code.
+## Requirement
+* Access to an OpenShift Cluster

+* `Have the OpenShift Pipeline Operator install`.
+For instructions on how to install OpenShift Pipiline you can refer to my [OpenShift Pipeline Demo](https://github.com/froberge/ocp-pipeline-demo) in this [section](https://github.com/froberge/ocp-pipeline-demo/blob/main/docs/install-pipeline-operator.md)

+* `Have the OpenShift GitOps Operator install`.
 For instructions on how to install OpenShift Gitops you can refer to my [OpenShift GitOps Demo](https://github.com/froberge/ocp-gitops-demo) in this [section](https://github.com/froberge/ocp-gitops-demo/blob/main/docs/install-gitops-operator.md)

+* `Have a clone/fork of this repository`.

-In this section we will be demontrating how to use `OpenShift` gitops to manage our application and to deploy the application.
-To to this we need to deploy an other `ArgoCD instance` that will be use for developers to manage the applications
+In this demo we will be demontrating how to use `OpenShift` Gitops to manage our application and to deploy an application.
+To do this we need to deploy an other `ArgoCD instance` that will be use for developers to manage the applications

 __NOTE__
 *   The default `cluster` instance of Argo CD is meant for cluster admin tasks like creating namespace managing role bindings not for day to day application management.